Extreme weather events and changes in hydrological patterns can be expected in a world altered by climate change.

-In December of 2016, the World Bank launched a new initiative aimed at developing a set of guidelines relevant to the hydropower sector on industry good practice in building climate resilience into new and existing projects.
+Three years ago, the World Bank launched a new initiative aimed at developing a guidance document, based on industry good practice for the hydropower sector, on building climate resilience into new and existing projects.

 Our strategy and action

-IHA is identifying a set of good practice guidelines to ensure that hydropower projects will be resilient to climate change.
+IHA is testing and refining the Hydropower Sector Climate Resilience Guide to ensure that hydropower projects will be resilient to climate change.

 Join the network

 IHA’s Climate Change Knowledge Network provides members with a significant library of material on climate resilience measures for hydropower projects.
 Briefings will be made available to all members of the network.

 IHA members can access the knowledge network in Hydropower Pro, our online member community.